History of the Puerta del Sol: New Year's Eve grapes

 The Gobernación clock already had another utility apart from providing the exact time to the people of Madrid, and it was slowly gaining national prominence.
-The Madrid press already commented in January 1897: "It is a Madrilenian custom to eat twelve grapes at twelve o'clock on the clock that separates the outgoing from the incoming year", and it is possible that at that time the tradition was not very widespread.
+The Madrid press already commented in January 1897: "It is a Madrilenian custom to eat Twelve Grapes at twelve o'clock on the clock that separates the outgoing from the incoming year", and it is possible that at that time the tradition was not very widespread.
 The following year the press encouraged this tradition with an article entitled "Las Uvas milagrosas" (The miraculous grapes).
 Although some date it back to 1880, it is clear that the tradition has been documented since December 1897, setting in December 1896 the certain beginning of the tradition of eating twelve grapes to the rhythm of the twelve chimes of the Puerta del Sol clock.

-Another explanation mentions that in the fall of 1909 there would have been a great harvest of grapes throughout the country, and this caused that in order to increase consumption, bunches of grapes were given to the New Year's attendees present at the Puerta del Sol.
+Another explanation mentions that in the fall of 1909 there would have been a great harvest of grapes throughout the country, and this caused that to increase consumption, bunches of grapes were given to the New Year's attendees present at the Puerta del Sol.
 This legend says that someone had the idea of taking one grape for each chime of the Gobernación clock.
 On the north façade of Puerta del Sol (number fourteen), the Gran Hotel Universo had opened in 1898, the place where the tradition that would later become so popular among Spaniards began.
 Among the anecdotes of the 1930 New Year's Eve street celebrations is the one starring Alfonso XIII who, incognito, celebrated among the crowd.
 The first chimes were televised in December 1962, and since then they have never stopped being rebroadcast, giving for a few minutes a moment of prominence to the Puerta del Sol.